GLAAD's Work on Transgender Issues

 - When mixed martial arts fighter Fallon Fox was outed as a transgender woman against her will, GLAAD stepped in to media train her, giving her the tools she needed to interact with sports media journalists.
 We also monitored sports media and contacted any journalist who was disrespectful of Fallon, demanding that they treat her with the respect accorded any athlete.

-- As part of GLAAD's People of Color Media Institute, we gave intensive, in-depth media trainings to several transgender people of color, including Tiq Milan.
-Tiq was cast in MTV's I'm from Rolling Stone, a reality show for young aspiring journalists.
-Tiq now works at GLAAD as a media strategist.
+- As part of GLAAD’s People of Color Media Institute, we gave intensive, in-depth media trainings to several transgender people of color, including Tiq Milan.
+Tiq was cast in MTV’s I’m from Rolling Stone, a reality show for young aspiring journalists.

 - In September 2013, GLAAD hosted a panel and training called “Growing Visibility: Transgender People in the Media,” which included Orange Is The New Black actress Laverne Cox and athlete Kye Allums.
 The training taught transgender people best practices for talking to the media and becoming spokespeople.